 Diablo Immortal reception and controversy

 Diablo Immortal’s announcement was met with, at best, a mixed reception.
 It’s been several years since Blizzard released a mainline Diablo game, and so the trailer seemed a tease for those expecting a full PC or console release.
 As such, the backlash was immediate, with some accusing Blizzard of cashing in on fans’ goodwill, and that the game was merely a reskin of co-developers NetEase’s previous mobile ARPG titles.

-Blizzard has looked to allay fears, saying that it’s taking as much care with Diablo Immortal as any of its titles, and assuring fans that it’s an all-new game worth their time.
+Those concerns have largely been allayed after later Blizzard announced the game would be coming to PC as well as mobile.
+But the studio tried to previously assure fans that it’s taking as much care with Diablo Immortal as any of its titles and that it’s an all-new game worth their time.

 However, so great has been the animosity that Blizzard has had to show its hand for further titles earlier than expected.
 Diablo 4 was officially announced at Blizzcon 2019 but, previous to this, Blizzard revealed that Immortal was not the only Diablo game currently in the works.

 In another interview with IGN, Brack said that the fan reaction to Immortal's reveal had taught Blizzard "a huge number of lessons".
 Brack acknowledged concern that Blizzard was moving away from PC releases in favor of mobile but said that this mobile release "doesn’t mean we’re not going to be continuing to make awesome PC games and awesome console games like we have in the past".

 Diablo Immortal pricing and in-game purchases